ecds/belfast-group-site/DEVELOPER_NOTES.rst

 The GEXF files should be placed in a `gexf` directory in the top level of your project (paths and filenames are configurable in settings).

-The belfast rdf dump should be unzipped and edited so that site URIs will be local to your project.
+The GEXF and the the belfast rdf dump should be edited so that site URIs will be local to your project.
 Replace **http://belfastgroup.digitalscholarship.emory.edu/** with **http://localhost:8000/** or whatever your development url will be.